Khloé Kardashian Reportedly Hurt Over Caitlyn Jenner's Comments On Their Relationship

-Khloé Kardashian has been making headlines all of 2019, with stories about her complicated on-again, off-again relationship with her ex-boyfriend Tristan Thompson (as well as speculation about his rumored trysts) practically fueling the rumor mill.
+Khloé Kardashian has been making headlines all of 2019, with stories about her complicated on-again, off-again relationship with her ex-boyfriend Tristan Thompson (as well as speculation about his rumoured trysts) practically fueling the rumour mill.
 However, the latest drama in Kardashian’s personal life has nothing to do with the NBA star — it’s actually Caitlyn Jenner stirring the pot this time around.

 Jenner is currently on location in Australia shooting the British reality series I’m a Celebrity...Get Me Out of Here.
 She opened up to her fellow contestants about her transition, sharing that her family had played a big part in her journey.
 "The first was the kids, I started with Brandon my son and he said to me: ‘Dad, I’ve always been so proud to be your son but I’ve never been more proud of you than right now.’"